 Reviews and Features

-Occasionally I review movies or other author’s books on this blog and I’ve preserved those posts on this page, along with features about other authors.
-I did much more of this when I began this blog back in 2012, and one of my resolutions for 2017 is to review more books here.
+Occasionally I review movies or other author’s books on this blog and I’ve preserved those posts on this page, along with features about other authors, and placed them with the most recent first.
+One of my resolutions for 2018 is to review more books here.

 I am interested reading speculative fiction of all sorts, including science fiction and fantasy.
 I have a fondness for metaphysical tales and particularly like stories with a strong female protagonist.
 I will consider novels of almost all types that relate to the general theme of world peace.